randylubin/story-synth-docs/src/guide/README.md

 You can see the templates in action (with placeholder content) at [storysynth.org](https://storysynth.org/).

-Visit [Dawn of the Monster Invasion](http://monster.diegeticgames.com/) for example of a published game that runs on Story Synth.
+Try [Around the Realm](https://storysynth.org/Games/Around-The-Realm/) for an example of a published game that runs on Story Synth.

 Check out the [repository on GitHub](https://github.com/randylubin/Story-Synth) to explore and download the codebase.